pwwang/pipen/README.md

 ## Deduce input channel from dependent process
 See `tutorials/inputFromDependent/`
+If a process depends on another one, the input channel can be deduced from the output channel of the latter process.
 Sort 5 files and then add line number to each line.
 ```python
 from pyppl import PyPPL, Proc, Channel